 Power Delivery and Braking

 It’s the same when it comes to braking as well.
-As with many front-engine cars, you will be carrying out your braking prior to turning into the corner.
+As with many front-engine cars, you will be carrying out your braking before turning into the corner.
 This is because of the heavy front end of the car, meaning that trail braking isn’t as effective as in mid-engined and rear-engined cars.
 The V8 Vantage is very stable and consistent, meaning that it won’t throw up any surprises for rookies and veterans of GT racing alike.

 If that sounds tricky, it’s not to worry!
 You can get hints and tips from the pros through our Coaching service, which has helped pros from the sim to the circuit to refine their skills and correct little issues that they didn’t even know that they had!

-Final thoughts
+Final Thoughts

 Whether you’re starting out or well-experienced in GT4 racing, the Aston Martin V8 Vantage GT4 is a fantastic car for you.
 It’s a car that won’t throw up any surprises, meaning that you can push it to the very limit without running much of a risk of things going wrong.
 That’s why it’s so loved both inside and outside of the sim, and it’s why it’s a car that we’ve looked at here at Coach Dave Academy.